Skip to Content

 So, why would anyone choose a filter if it doesn’t get rid of viruses?

-You might choose a filter if you’re traveling in the country you’re from (for example) you’re are used to the water, know that it is clean, and are more concerned about flavor.
+- Filter: You might choose a water filter if you’re traveling in the country you’re from.
+If you’re used to the water, know that it is clean, and are more concerned about flavor then a filter might be all that’s needed.

 Now let’s discuss the different types of portable filters and purifiers you can take with you on your trip.